 Additionally, censorship on feature films began during the scripting of the film and while filming.
 For cartoons, only after they were completed did they appear before the censor.
 Cutting just a few feet of film out of a cartoon destroyed hundreds of hours of work.

 In his first film, Tweetie Bird was drawn pink.
 When Tweetie appeared next, it was yellow because censors felt the pink color just made the bird look naked.
+For Fleisher, it was the demand of the Hays Office to put a longer dress on Betty Boop that led to her demise.
+Audiences were just no longer interested in her without minor titillations of her skirt popping up and panties showing.

-When WWII broke out, filming in America did not only not slow down, it kicked into high gear churning out film after film as fast as production lines spat out tanks, planes, and ammo.
+When WWII broke out, filming in America did not not slow down, but kicked into high gear churning out film after film as fast as production lines spat out tanks, planes, and ammo.
 War cartoons (propaganda) were the subject of every studio: Disney, Fleisher, MGM, Columbia, Warner Brothers, and some independents.

 Many of the cartoons were aimed at War Bond drives, but most were educational, teaching soldiers some of the skills they’d need to stay alive.
-Patriotic cartoons abounded as Bugs Bunny became an honorary Marine and Donald Duck was drafted into the Army.
+Patriotic cartoons abounded as Bugs Bunny became an honorary Marine and Donald Duck got drafted into the Army.

 But not all cartoons of the time touched on the war; Bugs still got the better of Elmer Fudd, while Tom chased Jerry.